DSaunders/ModelMatcher/README.md

 ### Coming soon..

 - Support more complex models, currently only supports models one level deep
-- Conditional model matching for lists
+- Conditional model matching for lists using non-default mode